aryan091/Speed-X/README.md

 - **Performance Summary:** View a summary of key performance metrics in a clean, user-friendly interface.
 - **Responsive Design:** Optimized for both desktop and mobile devices.

+## Tech Stack

+### Frontend

+- **React.js**: Utilized for building the user interface with a component-based architecture.
+The app leverages hooks like `useState` and `useEffect` for state management and lifecycle events.

+- **Tailwind CSS**: Employed for styling the application with a utility-first approach, enabling rapid custom design implementation and responsiveness.

+- **Axios**: Used for making HTTP requests to the backend API, enabling the frontend to communicate seamlessly with the backend server.

+- **React Spinners (PropagateLoader)**: Integrated for displaying a loading spinner during asynchronous operations, providing visual feedback to users.

+- **Vite**: Used as the build tool for faster development and optimized build processes.
+Vite provides a modern development experience with instant server start, optimized hot module replacement, and fast builds.

+### Backend

+- **Node.js**: Used as the runtime environment for the backend server, allowing for JavaScript to be executed on the server side.

+- **Express.js**: A minimal and flexible Node.js web application framework utilized for building the RESTful API and handling HTTP requests.

+- **Axios**: Used within the backend for making HTTP requests to external APIs, such as Google's PageSpeed Insights API.

+- **Google PageSpeed Insights API**: Utilized for fetching detailed performance metrics of web pages, providing insights into user experience and performance scores.

+### Utilities and Tools

+- **dotenv**: Employed for managing environment variables, ensuring sensitive data like API keys remain secure and configurable across different environments.

+- **Cors**: Integrated to enable Cross-Origin Resource Sharing, allowing the frontend application to interact with the backend server hosted on a different domain.

+- **ES Modules (ESM)**: Employed for organizing and importing/exporting JavaScript modules, providing a modern module management approach.

+### Deployment and Hosting

+- **Vercel**: Considered for deploying the frontend application, offering seamless integration and automatic deployments from Git repositories.

+- **Render**: Suitable platforms for deploying the backend server, offering scalability and ease of deployment for Node.js applications.

 ## Prerequisites

 - **Frontend:**